Isla de la Juventud Liveaboard

 Each cabin has air conditioning and heat controls, electricity plugs (220 volts and 110 volts), drawers for storage, and panoramic Caribbean views.

 Communications: There is no Wi-Fi available on the liveaboard.
 Before your trip, you’ll need to check with your cell service provider to see if your U.S. cell phone will work in Cuba.
-Satellite phones are strictly prohibited in Cuba and will be confiscated at the airport on arrival.
+Do not bring satellite phones, GPS devices, or professional cameras.
+Certain electrical items that consume a lot of power may be confiscated when entering Cuba.

 Meals: Cuisine is simple yet gourmet.
 Salads with fresh vegetables and a variety of fruits are available.
 Fresh sashimi is offered nightly.
 Dinners feature delicious fresh fish, pork, or chicken entrees.